Cover image for blog post on hiking the Narrows

 As we made our way through the Zion-Mount Carmel Tunnel, we soon came to a section of the road where car after car was pulled over.
 Surely, we have arrived at the gathering point for hikers headed to The Narrows.
 We kept our eyes open for any spot where we could fit our Ford F250.
 But the side of the road was just packed.
 Feeling a bit uneasy about our chances, we soon spied a section on the side of the road that, just maybe, would accommodate our truck.
 Pulling in at a slight angle, the truck just squeezed into the space.
 We made it!
 Or so we thought.

-Out the car we went, along with our backpacks and gear we packed for the day.
+Out of the car we went, along with our backpacks and gear we packed for the day.
 And off we walked, in the same direction as the dozens and dozens of other folk, all headed in the same direction.
 And then a reality check.
 We came to the Canyon Junction T-intersection, where a new road presents the actual path to The Narrows.

 Canyon Junction Zion National Park

 National Park rangers manned this intersection, keeping out any new traffic.
 And here we learned that we had arrived too late.
-If we were to keep walking to reach the “starting” point of The Narrows hike, well that would be another five miles in one direction.
-The parking lot far down the road had filled up within minutes after the clock hit 6am.
-We learned that people would have been at the park entrance as early as two or three in the morning for the chance of getting through the park entrance upon its 6am opening and off to the actual Narrows parking lot bright and early.
+If we were to keep walking to reach the “starting” point of The Narrows hike, well, that would be another five miles in one direction.
+The parking lot far down the road had filled up within minutes after the clock hit 6 am.
+We learned that people would have been at the park entrance as early as two or three in the morning for the chance of getting through the park entrance upon its 6 am opening and off to the actual Narrows parking lot bright and early.

-As the car limit had been reached, we planned for a different approach on day two.
-(Hint: You have to be at the park entrance extremely early, before that opens, for a shot at parking your car close to The Narrows trailhead).
 We stopped in at Zion Outfitters close to the Zion National Park Visitor Center to make arrangements for a shuttle the next day.
 We were going to do this.
-And making a reservation for a guaranteed ride in seemed like a good approach.
+And making a reservation for a guaranteed ride the next day seemed like a good approach.

 Zion Outfitters